 We provide support, mentorship, and advocacy to students.

-We provide opportunities for education and discussion around issues of diversity that not only help us to serve students, but also help us as employees to continue to grow and learn about those very issues and ourselves (thus serving the greater values of the university – Service, Leadership, Excellence, Faith).
+We provide opportunities for education and discussion around issues of diversity that not only help us to serve students, but also help us as employees to continue to grow and learn (thus serving the greater values of the university – Service, Leadership, Excellence, Faith).

 We do this for the betterment of the Marquette community, students, faculty, and staff.